What This Plan Delivers

 Day 14: Math review (~60 min)

 Close everything.
 Blank sheet of paper.
-Write out all 10 formula types from memory.
+Write out the key formula types from memory.
 Then solve one practice problem per formula under timed conditions.

 This is your gut check.
-If you can write all 10 and solve all 10, you own this section of the exam.
+If you can write the formulas and solve a clean sample problem for each one, you own this section of the exam.
 If any formula takes more than 90 seconds, give it one more focused session before Week 3.

-Done when: All 10 formulas written from memory.
-All 10 practice problems solved correctly.
+Done when: Key formulas written from memory.
+Practice problems solved correctly.

-Week 2 checkpoint: Ten formulas memorized.
-Ten problems solved.
-That is 10 near-guaranteed points on an exam where 75 is passing.
+Week 2 checkpoint: Key formulas memorized.
+Timed problems solved.
+That is a block of predictable points on an exam where 75 is passing.
 If any formulas are still shaky, fix them tonight.
 Math gaps compound under timed pressure in Week 4.

 Week 3: Florida-Specific Deep Dive (Days 15 to 21)